3DStreet/3dstreet-docs/docs/about-3dstreet/terms-and-conditions.md

 Some jurisdictions do not allow the exclusion of certain types of warranties or limitations on applicable statutory rights of a consumer, so some or all of the above exclusions and limitations may not apply to You.
 But in such a case the exclusions and limitations set forth in this section shall be applied to the greatest extent enforceable under applicable law.

+## Use of Service Source Code

+Some Service source code is made available under the AGPLv3 license.
+The AGPLv3 license is a strong "copyleft" license that requires any modified version of the software to be distributed under the same license terms, including when the software is run as a service over a network.
+This means that if you modify AGPLv3-licensed code and make it available to users over a network, you must also make your modifications publicly available under the AGPLv3 license.

+The full license information for the primary Service repository can be found here: [LICENSE](https://github.com/3DStreet/3dstreet/blob/main/LICENSE).

 ## User Content
 By using the Service, You may create, submit, or share content, including but not limited to text, images, designs, and other media ("User Content").
 You retain ownership of any intellectual property rights that You hold in Your User Content.
 However, by making Your User Content available on or through the Service, You grant the Company, as well as other users of the Service, a worldwide, non-exclusive, royalty-free, sublicensable, and transferable license to use, reproduce, distribute, modify, adapt, create derivative works from, publicly display, and perform Your User Content.